UniPD-DII-ETCOMP/FFT-PEEC/README.md

 Available test cases
 --------------------
-Three simple test cases are contained in separate directories under "data".
+Some simple test cases are contained in separate directories under "data".
 Set the "name_dir" variable in "FFT_PEEC_COND.m"  to the appropriate directory.

 User-defined test cases